Creation of Lunar-Like Rims in Ilmenite using Synthetic Solar Wind: Discussion

-Figure~\ref{fig:simulations}a shows a comparison between calculated TRIM distributions (Methods) scaled to the experimental \npFe distributions ($\SI{2}{h}$ in blue, $\SI{5}{h}$ in green, $\SI{14}{h}$ in purple).
-The TRIM profiles can be used to parse the relative contribution of the three potential defect-forming mechanisms.
-The implanted \ce{D^+} ions could result in oxygen vacancies due to the chemical reaction with the oxygen from the ilmenite lattice.
-In Fig.~\ref{fig:simulations}a, the agreement between the \ce{D^+} implantation profile and \npFe is remarkable.
-However, the agreement between implanted \ce{D^+} ions and $\chi(z)$ may not be as informative since inert ions have also been linked to the formation of \npFe \cite{brunetto2005elastic}.
-While the implanted \ce{D^+} profile may play a role in the formation of \npFe, it is not the only option since ion vacancies are created along the trajectories through electronic and nuclear processes.
-The fractional loss to electronic processes in Fig.~\ref{fig:simulations}a (yellow, scaled to $\chi^{max}$ for $\SI{14}{h}$ distribution) and nuclear processes (green, scaled to $\chi^{max}$) have similar profiles where their separation is comparable to the bin-width of $\chi(z)$ (representative of our horizontal error, see Methods).
-Given this experimental uncertainty in $\chi(z)$, we cannot conclusively determine whether electronic or nuclear stopping leads to the formation of \npFe.
-Additional experiments at higher ion energies, where the difference in inelastic and elastic energy loss processes is larger, are required to address this question.
-Regardless of the dominant defect formation mechanism, ion vacancies will form along the trajectory of the implanted \ce{D^+} ions.
-Based on the stoichiometry of ilmenite, these defects will predominantly be oxygen vacancies, as the higher oxygen content increases the likelihood of knock-on events.
+Figure~\ref{fig:simulations}a shows a comparison between calculated SDTrimSP distributions (see Section~\ref{subsubsec:SRIM} and Appendix~\ref{app:SDTrimSP}), scaled to the experimental \npFe distributions ($\SI{2}{hr}$ in blue, $\SI{5}{hr}$ in green, $\SI{14}{hr}$ in purple).
+The SDTrimSP profiles can be used to parse the relative contributions of the three potential defect-forming mechanisms.
+In Figure~\ref{fig:simulations}a, the agreement between the \ce{D^+} implantation profile and \npFe is remarkable.
+However, the agreement between implanted \ce{D^+} ions and $\chi(z)$ may not be as informative, since inert ions have also been linked to the formation of \npFe \citep{brunetto2005elastic}.
+While the implanted \ce{D^+} profile may play a role in the formation of \npFe, it is not the only option, since atomic vacancies are created along the deuterium trajectories through energy-loss mechanisms.
+The loss to electronic processes in Figure~\ref{fig:simulations}a (yellow, scaled to $\chi^{\mathrm{max}}$ for $\SI{14}{hr}$ distribution) and nuclear processes (green, scaled to $\chi^{\mathrm{max}}$) have similar profiles, where their separation is comparable to the bin width of $\chi(z)$ (representative of our horizontal error; see Section~\ref{subsubsec: STEM}).
+Given this experimental uncertainty in $\chi(z)$, we cannot conclusively determine whether electronic or nuclear stopping is more effective in creating \npFe, and the relative importance of these energy-loss/vacancy-creation mechanisms is difficult to distinguish in the ion energy range studied here.
+However, additional experiments at higher ion energies, where the difference in inelastic and elastic energy-loss processes is larger, could address this question.
+Regardless of the dominant defect formation mechanism, atomic vacancies will form along the trajectory of the implanted \ce{D^+} ions.
+Based on the stoichiometry of ilmenite and efficient momentum transfer from Rutherford scattering, these defects will predominantly be oxygen vacancies (see Appendix~\ref{app:SDTrimSP}).

-\paragraph*{Relaxation at Oxygen Vacancy: {Fe-Fe} Bond Formation}
+\subsubsection{Relaxation at Oxygen Vacancy: {Fe-Fe} Bond Formation}

+Our DFT calculations explore the scenario of introducing a single oxygen vacancy to determine whether this defect could nucleate \npFe.